Mark R. Dybul

 Mark R. Dybul (born September 23, 1963) is an American diplomat, physician and medical researcher.
 He served as the executive director of the Global Fund to Fight AIDS, Tuberculosis and Malaria from 2012 until 2017.
-Since 2021, he has been the CEO of Enochian Biosciences.
+From 2021 to Oct 2024, he was the CEO of Renovaro Biosciences.
+Since 2022, he is the Board Chairperson of Purpose Africa.
+He is also a Georgetown University professor in the Department of Medicine at the Medical Center and a senior advisor at the Center for Global Health Practice and Impact.
+He is a member of the Global Health Initiative faculty committee.

 Biography

 Early life and education

 Mark Dybul was born September 23, 1963.
 He received his A.B.
 (1985) and M.D.
-(1992) from Georgetown University and completed his residency in internal medicine at the University of Chicago Hospitals (1995) and a fellowship in infectious diseases at the National Institute of Allergy and Infectious Diseases (1998).
+(1992) from Georgetown University and completed his residency in internal medicine at the University of Chicago Hospitals (1995) and a fellowship in infectious diseases under Tony Fauci at the National Institute of Allergy and Infectious Diseases (1998).

 Medical and clinical research

 Dybul's scientific and clinical research interests have covered the fields of molecular biology, microbiology, virology, pharmacology and especially infectious diseases.
 He and his colleagues have published in these fields, and he has spoken at medical conferences in infectious diseases.